Stamford, Lincolnshire: Roman and Medieval Stamford

 In 972 King Edgar made Stamford a borough.
 The Anglo-Saxons and Danes faced each other across the river.
 The town had grown as a Danish settlement at the lowest point that the Welland could be crossed by ford or bridge.
 Stamford was the only one of the Five Boroughs of the Danelaw not to become a county town.
 Initially a pottery centre making Stamford Ware, it had gained fame by the Middle Ages for its production of the woollen cloth known as Stamford cloth or haberget, which "In Henry III's reign... was well known in Venice."

-Stamford was a walled town, but only a small portion of the walls remains.
+Stamford was a walled town, but only a small portion of the wall remains.
 Stamford became an inland port on the Great North Road, the latter superseding Ermine Street in importance.
 Notable buildings in the town include the medieval Browne's Hospital, several churches and the buildings of Stamford School, a public school founded in 1532.

 A Norman castle was built about 1075 and apparently demolished in 1484.
 The site stood derelict until the late 20th century, when it was built over and now includes a bus station and a modern housing development.
 A small part of the curtain wall survives at the junction of Castle Dyke and Bath Row.

-In 1333–1334, a group of students and tutors from Merton and Brasenose colleges, dissatisfied with conditions at the university, left Oxford to found a rival college at Stamford.
-Oxford and Cambridge universities petitioned Edward III, and the King ordered the closure of the college and the return of the students to Oxford.
-MA students at Oxford were obliged to take an oath: "You shall also swear that you will not read lectures, or hear them read, at Stamford, as in a University study, or college general."
-This remained in force until 1827.
+In 1333, a group of students and tutors from the University of Oxford, including some from Merton College and Brasenose Hall, dissatisfied with conditions at the university, left Oxford to found a rival institution at Stamford.
+Oxford had seen violence between students and masters hailing from Northern and Southern England, and those who left for Stamford were Northerners.
+Oxford and Cambridge universities petitioned Edward III, and the King ordered the closure of the college and the return of the students to Oxford; this took several attempts, but seems to have finally been achieved in 1335.
+MA students at Oxford until 1827 were obliged to take an oath: "You shall also swear that you will not read lectures, or hear them read, at Stamford, as in a University study, or college general."
 The site and limited remains of the former Brazenose College, Stamford, where Oxford secessionists lived and studied, now form part of Stamford School.

 Stamford has been hosting an annual fair since the Middle Ages.
 It is mentioned in Shakespeare's Henry IV, Part 2 (Act 3, Scene 2).
 Held in mid-Lent, it is now the largest street fair in Lincolnshire and among the largest in the country.
 On 7 March 1190, men at the fair who were preparing to go on the crusade led a pogrom, in which several of the Stamford Jews were killed, and the rest, who escaped with difficulty, were given refuge in the castle.
 Their houses, however, were plundered, and a great quantity of money was seized.